-🗆 Yes  No
+☐ Yes ☒ No

-If "yes," please complete the following: Month
+If "yes," please complete the following:

-Early action closing date:

-Early action notification date:
+Early action closing date: Click or tap here to enter text.
+Early action notification date: Click or tap here to enter text.

 Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?